microsoftgraph/microsoft-graph-docs/api-reference/beta/api/directoryrole_list_scopedadministrators.md

-# List scopedAdministrators
+# List scopedAdministrators for a directory role

-Retrieve a list of [scopedRoleMembership](../resources/scopedrolemembership.md) objects.
+Retrieve a list of [scopedRoleMembership](../resources/scopedrolemembership.md) objects for a directory role.
 ### Prerequisites
-The following **scopes** are required to execute this API:
+The following **scopes** are required to execute this API: *Directory.Read.All* or *Directory.ReadWrite.All* or *Directory.AccessAsUser.All*.
 ### HTTP request
 <!-- { "blockType": "ignored" } -->
 ```http